 The dentist may know dentistry but he does not necessarily have any people skills.
 Or respect for others.
 Or ability to feel empathy.
 This kind of dentist is not fun to work with.
 Not even close to pleasant.

-The nurse needs to put up with the dentist’s whimsy ways and misuse of a power.
+The nurse needs to put up with the dentist’s whimsy ways and misuse of power.
 Some nurses might tolerate this for a long time but some do find another job quite quickly.
 Especially those who are experienced ones.